Common Mistakes to Avoid When Moving to NYC

 • At least one window measuring no less than twelve square feet

 As you can see, there aren’t too many qualifications to be considered a bedroom in NYC.
 That’s why you need to be extra careful when apartment hunting.
-If you’re moving from a different state, rent an AirBnB so you can actually visit each apartment before making your choice.
+If you’re moving from a different state, rent an Airbnb so you can actually visit each apartment before making your choice.
 If you can’t visit, ask the broker as many questions as possible and ask for an accurate floor plan.
 Even if they don’t have dimensions, you can at least see the layout, which can go a long way in helping you decide whether you want to move into a place or not.

 Hire Experienced NYC Movers

 There are dozens of movers to choose from, but if you want to make sure your move goes smoothly, you’ll want to find one that has years of experience moving in New York City.
 Experienced movers will know and understand the quirks of moving in New York City.
-For example, things like double parking, maneuvering furniture through tight spaces, navigating traffic, etc. should all be second nature.
+For example, things like double parking, maneuvering furniture through tight spaces, navigating traffic, etc., should all be second nature.

 Experienced NYC movers will also have relationships with various building managers.
-They likely will know whether the building will require a certificate of insurance and the timeframe when they can move.
+They likely will know whether the building will require a certificate of insurance and the timeframe for when they can move.
 Of course, you should still verify this information and pass it along to the movers.
 That way, you won’t run into any moving day issues.

 Pack Everything Before the Movers Arrive

 If you are not ready when the movers show up, most moving companies will have some supplies handy to help you complete the job.
 If you choose to accept their help, they will charge you extra for the materials and their time.
 Even if you decide to pack yourself, you’ll still be charged for any additional time the movers spent waiting for you to finish packing.
-Either way, you’ll pay more so make sure you get everything done beforehand.
+Either way, you’ll pay more, so make sure you get everything done beforehand.

 Pack Your Necessities In a Separate Box

 The last thing you want to do after you’ve moved is rifle through your boxes to find the essentials you’ll need for your first few days in your new place.
-By packing everything together, you’ll have less stress to deal with and can focus on slowly unpacking in the next coming weeks.
+By packing everything together, you’ll have less stress to deal with and can focus on slowly unpacking in the coming weeks.
 In general, you should pack the following separately:

 • Clean bedding and pillows – there’s nothing better than sleeping on familiar sheets and pillows in an unfamiliar place.
 If you have time before your move, take the time to wash these items.

 • Cleaning supplies – you’ll want to do a deep clean of your new apartment before you start unpacking.
-Not only are you tracking dirt and dust into your new home, you might have to deal with a few dirty areas from previous tenants.
+Not only are you tracking dirt and dust into your new home, but you might have to deal with a few dirty areas from previous tenants.
 Some basic cleaning supplies include sponges, dish soap, hand soap, paper towels, all-purpose cleaner, rags, toilet paper, and a broom.

 • Toolkit – Sure, you might not be ready to hang up artwork after you move, but if you have disassembled furniture for the move, you can put it back together immediately after you move.
-Some movers provide basic disassembly and assembly, so check with them before you start re-assembling your furniture.
+Some movers provide basic disassembly and assembly, so check with them before you start reassembling your furniture.

 • Phone and laptop chargers – Most phones and laptops last around a day before they need to be recharged.
 So if you depend on both for work and home, make sure to keep their chargers in your box of essentials.